Unforeseen medical treatment

-If you show your European Health Insurance Card, you should be charged only the standard patient contributions (which are not refundable).
+- If you show your European Health Insurance Card, you should be charged only standard patient contributions (which are not refundable).

-If you have had to pay for care, contact your national health insurance provider once you return home to seek reimbursement.
+- If you have to pay for care, contact your national health insurance provider when you get home to claim a refund.

 Call tel.: 800HELSE 800 43 573